-The Trucking Association of New York Government Affairs Committee is charged with helping guide the association’s positions on local, state and national issues and legislation impacting the trucking industry.
+The Trucking Association of New York (TANY) Government Affairs Committee is charged with developing policies to guide the association’s stand on local, state and national issues.
+The committee meets via regularly scheduled calls and is tasked with: